prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 Whether this is a problem or not is subjective.
 Users may prefer this behaviour, as unlike the cumulative `rate()`/`increase()`, it does not attempt to extrapolate.
 This makes the results easier to reason about and directly reflects the ingested data.
 The [Chronosphere user experience report](https://docs.google.com/document/d/1L8jY5dK8-X3iEoljz2E2FZ9kV2AbCa77un3oHhariBc/edit?tab=t.0) supports this: "user feedback indicated [`sum_over_time()`] felt much more natural and trustworthy when working with deltas" compared to converting deltas to cumulative and having `rate()`/`increase()` apply its usual extrapolation.

 For some delta systems like StatsD, each sample represents an value that occurs at a specific moment in time, rather than being aggregated over a window.
 In these cases, each delta sample can be viewed as representing a infinitesimally small interval around its timestamp.
-This means taking into account of all the samples in the range, without extrapolation or interpolation, is an good representation of increase in the range - there are no samples in the range that only partially contribute to the range, and there are no samples out of the range which contribute to the increase in the range at all.
+This means taking into account of all the samples in the range, without extrapolation or interpolation, is a good representation of increase in the range - there are no samples in the range that only partially contribute to the range, and there are no samples out of the range which contribute to the increase in the range at all.
 For our initial implementation, the collection interval is ignored (i.e. `StartTimeUnixNano` is dropped), so all deltas could be viewed in this way.

 #### Function warnings